-Possession, manufacture, use, sale, distribution, or being under the influence of illegal drugs, controlled substances, imitation controlled substances, drug paraphernalia, alcoholic beverages, tobacco, or vaping equipment.
-Possession, use, or distribution of obscene literature, items or materials.
-Behavior which discriminates against others based on an individual's race, sex, national origin, sexual orientation, Behavior which discriminates against others based on an individual's race, sex, national origin, sexual orientation, gender identity, religion or disability.
-Inappropriate sexual conduct including harassment, indecent exposure, and visible display of affection in a Unsportsmanlike conduct, disrespect of opponents, and unsafe or irresponsible behavior during competition.
-Cheating/ plagiarism or theft of academic material.
-Fire-setting • Possession, sale, distribution, or use of fireworks
+Harassment: Other major violations may include, but not limited to:

+Actions that meet the criteria for harassment as defined in the Inciting others to violate school rules or the law.

+Bullying/Harassment policy in the CCSD board policies.
+Truancy

+Typical range of sanctions: Gambling

+Harassment Please refer to the Bullying/Harassment section in Theft/possession of stolen property.

+the student handbook.
+Possession, manufacture, use, sale, distribution,

+or being under the influence of illegal drugs,

+controlled substances, imitation controlled

+substances, drug paraphernalia, alcoholic

+beverages, tobacco, or vaping equipment.

+Possession, use, or distribution of obscene

+literature, items or materials.

+Behavior which discriminates against others

+based on an individual's race, sex, national origin,

+sexual orientation, gender identity, religion or

+disability.

+Inappropriate sexual conduct including

+harassment, indecent exposure, and visible

+display of affection in a manner generally

+considered to be private.

+• Unsportsmanlike conduct, disrespect of

+opponents, and unsafe or irresponsible behavior

+during competition.

+• Cheating/plagiarism or theft of academic

+material.

+• Fire-setting

+• Possession, sale, distribution, or use of fireworks.

+Typical range of sanctions:

+See range of disciplinary sanctions